-We expect Spar Nord's profitability to remain under pressure as competition and extremely low interest rates compress margins.
+Our assigned ba2 Profitability score reflects Spar Nord's relatively resilient profitability over the last few years, which will come under pressure due to the economic fallout of the coronavirus-induced disruption, at a time when competition and extremely low interest rates compress margins.
 In addition, the bank will have to issue more expensive (compared with cheap deposits) senior non-preferred (which we classify as junior senior) debt.
-Nevertheless, we expect the bank to continue to report relatively healthy profit, sustained by low credit costs.
-This view is reflected in our assigned Profitability score of baa2.
 Spar Nord's profitability is stronger than that of its Danish peers we rate that consolidate MCIs as profitability for low-risk mortgages is typically lower than for corporate lending.